Contextflo Blog

 3. Point your AI tool at it

-Now Claude can list your tables, inspect your schema, and run SQL.
-Ask “how many signups last week?” and it writes the query, runs it, and gives you the answer.
+Now Claude can list tables, inspect the schema and run SQL.
+Ask "how many signups last week?" and it writes the query, runs it, and answers.

 For a solo technical founder exploring their own database, this is genuinely great.
-You know your schema, you can read the SQL it generates, and you notice when something looks wrong.
+You know your schema, you can read the SQL, and you notice when something looks off.
+Everything below is about what happens when that last part stops being true.

 Everyone sees everything.
 One connection string means one level of access.
 Your marketing lead can query payroll.
 Your contractor can query customer PII.
-Postgres roles can scope this, but now you're managing database users for every person and every AI tool.
+Database roles can scope this, but then you are managing a database user per person per AI tool, forever.

 Answers are inconsistent.
-The AI guesses what “revenue” means from your column names, and each conversation guesses fresh.
-In our own query logs, we watched a user ask a plain question, “what's our average order value?”, and Claude work through six wrong column guesses before landing on the right one:
+The AI infers what "revenue" means from your column names, and infers it fresh every conversation.
+In our own query logs we watched someone ask a plain question — "what's our average order value?" — and Claude work through six wrong column guesses before landing on the right one.
+Four of them:

 SELECT AVG(ORDER_TOTAL) FROM orders; -- invalid identifier